NU-CBITS/metamorphoo/README.md

     ]
   }
   ```
-7. Into folder FolderA, save a Bash script like this one as e.g. "restartMetamorphooAndTrireme.bash":
+7. Into folder FolderA, save a Bash script like this one as e.g. "**restartMetamorphooAndTrireme.bash**":

   ```bash
   #!/bin/bash